koraytugay/koraytugay.github.io/content/java/jax-rs.md

 {:toc}

 ## Overview
-[JAX-RS](https://projects.eclipse.org/projects/ee4j.jaxrs), _Jakarta RESTful Web Services_, is an API for creating RESTful Java applications and [Jersey](https://eclipse-ee4j.github.io/jersey/) is the reference implementation, which I also happen to use.
-I also have some [sample code in GitHub](https://github.com/koraytugay/pg-jaxrs) to easily play and experiment with JAX-RS.
-Happy learning, and do not forget to check the [API docs](https://jax-rs.github.io/apidocs/2.1/)!
+[JAX-RS](https://projects.eclipse.org/projects/ee4j.jaxrs), _Jakarta RESTful Web Services_, is an API for creating RESTful Java applications and [Jersey](https://eclipse-ee4j.github.io/jersey/) is the reference implementation, Happy learning.

 ## Resources
 Resources are POJOs annotated with the [Path](https://jax-rs.github.io/apidocs/2.1/) annotation.
 Here is a resource that does nothing: